williamollio/Inception/README.md

 They must be built from the penultimate stable version of Alpine Linux, or from Debian Buster.

 Warning : pulling ready made images from DockerHub  is forbidden.
-You have to built by yourself the images.
+We have to built by yourself the images.

 ### Bind mounts